huntdatacenter/docs/docs/coordination/services-model.md

 ### Continuous development

 For the record, making a new model for how to organize digital laboratories and digital science is hard.
 We have given this our best shot in a direction that we think will elevate the scientific impact of our community.
 However, this is by no means perfect.
 The current model must be seen as work in progress under our continuous development principle.
-We have already allocated time in our next [ting week](/tingweek/) so we together can think up how to further improve the model and such advance our common quest to elevate data for a better world!
+We have already allocated time in our next [ting week](/tingweek/) so we together can think up how to further improve the model and advance our common quest to elevate data for a better world!

 ## Timeline

 We will encourage all labs to migrate over to the new agreement model as soon as possible.
-All use will need to use the new services model from January 1, 2022, to continue your service.
+All users will need to use the new services model from January 1, 2022, to continue your service.
 Under the "rule of no surprises", we will phase in the new model with the following key dates:

 ![Month](./services/images/hunt-cloud-date-july-2021.png "Month")

 * New services model announced.
 * Onboardings of new organizations will from this date use the new agreement model.
 Prices for new organizations will be metered and billed from 1 October 2021.
-* Current services and resources in existing labs per July 1 will be given a pilot period until 1 January 2022 before the new price are metered and billed.
+* Current services and resources in existing labs per July 1 will be given a pilot period until 1 January 2022 before the new prices are metered and billed.
 * New services and resource adjustments in existing labs after July 1 will be metered and billed from 1 October 2022.

 ![Month](./services/images/hunt-cloud-date-october-2021.png "Month")